felixop7/felixop7/README.md

 # Daily Quote

+"Concentrate all your thoughts upon the work in hand.
+The sun's rays do not burn until brought to a focus." - Alexander Graham Bell

 "Life is a journey that must be traveled no matter how bad the roads and accommodations." - Oliver Goldsmith